Guseyn/ehtmlpage/md/index.md

 ---

 ## Advanced Form Handling (Nested JSON, Dynamic Values)
-`<e-form>` and its companion elements (`e-form-object`, `e-form-array`, `e-form-dynamic-value`) serialize any form into deeply structured JSON.
+`<form is="e-form">` and its companion elements (`e-form-object`, `e-form-array`, `e-form-dynamic-value`) serialize any form into deeply structured JSON.
 Add validation, progress indicators, uploads, and dynamic URLs with simple attributes.

 ---